improving-minnesota/react-redux-workshop/labs/content/labs/02-first-component.md

 }
 ```

 * Whoa!
-This is way more complicated than the last one!
+This is *way* more complicated than the last one!
 What's going on here?
   * We grab a list of projects that we presume will be supplied as a prop
-  * We build a `Table` and set some props for styling purposes (bordered just adds a border, striped causes alternating rows to be different colors)
+  * We build a `Table` and set some props to enable some Bootstrap-supplied styling ('bordered' adds a border, 'striped' causes alternating rows to be different colors)
   * We give that table a header in which we define the column headings
   * Inside the table body we then iterate over the list of projects and, for each, map a project to an instance of our `ProjectRow` component.
-We pass the project down as a prop, and also give React a hint in the form of `key` so it can efficiently render
+We pass the project down as a prop.
+  **Note:** We're also giving React an 'index' in the form of `key` so it can efficiently render the list of items

 * Finally, add our prop declarations: